Joseph and the Amazing Technicolor Dreamcoat: 1990s

 With Jason Donovan in the lead, the expanded show was restaged in 1991 at the London Palladium with Steven Pimlott as director and Anthony Van Laast as choreographer, winning the 1992 Laurence Olivier Award for set design.
 The cast album of this production was the #1 UK album for two weeks in September 1991, and the single "Any Dream Will Do" from it was also the #1 UK single for two weeks in June–July 1991.
 When Donovan left, former children's TV presenter Phillip Schofield portrayed Joseph.
 Darren Day would take up the role in 1993.

 The musical opened in Toronto at the Elgin Theatre in June, 1992 until September that same year, with Donny Osmond as Joseph and Janet Metz as the Narrator.
 Following five years in the role, Osmond was succeeded by David Burnham as Joseph.

 A major Australian production, based on the 1991 UK version, opened on 31 December 1992 at the State Theatre in Melbourne.
 It featured Indecent Obsession lead singer David Dixon as Joseph and Tina Arena as the Narrator.
 The musical then played seasons in Brisbane and Sydney through 1993.

 The show was revived in the United States in 1993, playing in Los Angeles at the Pantages Theatre for 18 weeks, and in San Francisco at the Golden Gate Theatre for an 8-week run, before moving to Broadway, where it played for 231 performances at the Minskoff Theatre from 10 November 1993 to 29 May 1994.
 The cast featured Michael Damian (Joseph), Kelli Rabke (Narrator), Clifford David (Jacob), and Robert Torti (Pharaoh).
 Patrick Cassidy and Debbie Gibson performed 16 shows between 6–16 December 1999, at the Shubert Theatre in Chicago, IL.
-29 students from Lake Bluff Middle School performed as part of the dream Choir.
+29 students from Lake Bluff Middle School performed as part of the choir.
+David Osmond, Donny's nephew, replaced Damian as Joseph.